This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have new or increased swelling or pain in your finger.

 - You have new or increased stiffness when you move your injured finger.

 - You have questions or concerns about your injury or treatment.

 may include medicine to decrease pain.
 Do not wait until the pain is severe before taking your medicine.

 Care for a finger sprain:

 - Rest your finger for at least 48 hours.
-Avoid activities that cause pain.
+Do not do activities that cause pain.
 Return to normal activities as directed.

 - Elevate your finger above the level of your heart as often as you can.
 This will help decrease swelling and pain.
-Prop your hand on pillows or blankets to keep it elevated comfortably.
+You can elevate your hand by resting it on a pillow.

-- Exercise your finger to help decrease stiffness, swelling, and pain.
+- Do exercises as directed.
 You may be given gentle exercises to begin in a few days.
-Exercises also help improve finger movement.
+Exercises can help decrease stiffness in your finger or thumb.
+Exercises also help decrease pain and swelling and improve the movement of your finger or thumb.
 Check with your healthcare provider before you return to your normal activities or sports.

 Follow up with your healthcare provider as directed: